bobucho/training/source/sections/self-study-and-quiz/technical-security.md

 > Do not use easy to guess passwords while ensuring a high degree on entropy.
 When choosing a password, it is important to make sure it isn’t easy for others to guess.
 Your password is something you need to protect at all times.

-The information I access in computer systems may be audited by Catalyze Inc. at any time.
+The information I access in computer systems may be audited by Fibroblast Inc. at any time.
 - [x] `True`
 - [ ] `False`